 We’ve learned to love our feet with a good pair of merino wool hiking socks.
 You will want to keep your feet nice and dry while you walk around.
 Most importantly wool socks stay fresh for several days as they have natural antimicrobial properties.

 Smartwool also makes hiking specific socks that are perfect for long days in the mountains.
-Consider good socks a backpacing must have.
+Consider good socks a necessity for you Banff packing list.

 This should really go without saying, but any woman should be hiking in a sports bra.
-Of course, it’s completely up to you, but you’ll want something that is light, nonconstricting, moisture wicking, and will hold your tatas in when you’re hiking.
+Of course, it’s completely up to you, but you’ll want something that is light, nonconstricting, moisture-wicking, and will hold your boobs in when you’re hiking.

 My favorite new sports bras are from Yogavated!
 They are so incredibly comfortable and supportive, perfect for days out.

-Ex Officio makes high performance, quick-drying underwear that is antimicrobial and breathable.
+Underwear isn’t the most exciting thing to talk about in terms of men’s hiking clothes.
+However, they’re an important part of your wardrobe and a poor pair of underwear can ruin a hike, especially a multiday trek.
 We don’t just use this for hiking around Banff, but also for traveling in general since I don’t always have access to a washer.

 Hiking Shoes for the Canadian Rockies

-Boots are an important footwear essential.
-First you’ll need to determine what kind of boots you want.
+Boots are important footwear essential.
+First,, you’ll need to determine what kind of boots you want.
 Lightweight boots are great for elevation gain, while leather boots can be great for long days on a trail.

 If I’m on a short backpacking trip sometimes I prefer to wear my trail runners.
 Trail runners are great for those days when I want to move a little faster and run down the mountain.
 They are much lighter than hiking boots, but don’t provide the ankle support that boot does.